nieoczywisty/coffee-machine/README.md

 ## Known issues: <br>
 -code quality
 # What i've lerned
-This was my first "bigger" problem to solve.
+This was my first "bigger" problem to solve.<br>
 -concepts of classes, objects, intefaces, inheritance.<br>
 -reading input from user and performing actions based of it.<br>
 -basics of git<br>